Alnatura: Development after 2015

 Since 2015 the products were delivered through a proper online shop (see E-Commerce) in cooperation with the Delticom subsidiary Gourmondo Food GmbH to the following 19 European countries: Germany, Austria, Italy, Belgium, France, Luxemburg, Netherlands, Portugal, Spain, Romania, Greece, Poland, Bulgaria, Czechia, Slovakia, Ireland, United Kingdom, Denmark, and Sweden.
 Also since 2015, certain baby products have been available at Windeln.de.

 On March 17, 2016, the 100th Alnatura supermarket was opened on Friedrichstraße in Berlin.
 By November 2018, there were 132 Alnatura supermarkets in 63 cities and about 12,300 stores of the 19 trading partners in 14 European countries.

 In 2016, the construction of the new company headquarters on the terrain of the former company Kelley Barracks in the city of Darmstadt were started.
 According to the company, the building meets the ecological standards and to date is the biggest office building in Europe that has an exterior facade which is completely made from loam.
 The corporation established a so-called Alnatura Campus, on which amongst others the deli restaurant Tibits opened up a store.
 The building was opened in January 2019.

 In September 2016, the first eggs of the Alnatura Bruderküken-Initiative were regionally delivered; the concept is planned to be applied to more and more stores.
 The initiative aimed to exclusively offer eggs of hens whose male siblings are raised to be broiler chickens and are not killed when they are still chicks.
 The same month, Alnatura enabled mobile payments via Payback Pay.

 In March 2018, a store of the French chain 'Match' started to sell Alnatura products.
 The plan was to launch Alnatura products in all Match stores in France by the end of 2019.

-In September 2018, it was announced that Alnatura would expand their cooperation with bringmeister.de and would remove single-use plastic bags for fruits and vegetables [dead link, Search in web archives: Bio-Händler schafft Plastik-Einwegtüten für Obst und Gemüse ab].
+In September 2018, it was announced that Alnatura would expand their cooperation with bringmeister.de and would remove single-use plastic bags for fruits and vegetables.
 Likewise, disposable cups for the selling of drinks are no longer available.

 In Oktober 2019, Alnatura and other organic supermarkets in Germany discontinued millet products by the 'Spreewälder Hirsemühle' because the owner is a member of the political party AfD (Alternative for Germany).

 In the beginning of 2020, Alnatura closed down its online shop.